caffeinery/coffea/README.md

 import { attachment } from 'coffea-slack'
 ```

-Protocols should try to keep similar functionality consistent (e.g. if two protocols support attachments, keep the api consistent so you can use either helper function and it will work for both protocols).
+**Note:** Protocols should try to keep similar functionality consistent (e.g. if two protocols support attachments, keep the api consistent so you can use either helper function and it will work for both protocols).

 Now you can create an event like this: